ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```

 2. Run the app locally.
 Open a CLI and change your working directory to
     the COS-WebGalleryStart directory.
-Notice the Node.js dependencies
+Please note the Node.js dependencies
     listed in the package.json file.
-Download them using the command
+Download them into place using the command
     shown in the following example.

 ```